evq/yodel/README.md

 # TODO

-The current STROBE library used requires passing vecs, which means this library isn't ideal for use in a `no_std` environment without alloc.
+The current upstream STROBE library used requires passing vecs, which means this library isn't ideal for use in a `no_std` environment without alloc.
 This library is intended to be fully `no_std` compatible so that embedded devices can take advantage of the STROBE based construction.
+As a result this relies on a fork which has not yet been upstreamed.

 The session identifier type should be tweaked.